logzio/documentation/docs/user-guide/explore/new-explore.md

 ### 4. Graph View

 Visualize trends over time and group data based on your preferred categories.
-You can hover over the graph for additional details about each data point.
+Hover over the graph for additional details about each data point.

 ### 5. Logs Table

 Use the Logs Table to view and analyze logs.
-Easily access relevant logs and their details, and customize the table by adding or removing columns.
+Access relevant logs and their details quickly, and customize the table by adding or removing columns.

 ### Quick View